yifu0529/github.io/Pages/projects.md

 - Created load profiles for rural energy-poor communities and solar power prediction model.
 - Constructed a distributionally robust joint chance-constrained optimization (DR-JCC) framework for controlling networked microgrids considering solar generation uncertainty and utility contingencies

+**Green Radio: Dynamic power saving configuration for mobile networks**

+*The Alan Turing Institute, London*             							    Sep 2019

+- The project collaborator is one of the world's largest mobile telecommunications companies, Telenor.
+- Forecasted day-ahead demands of 200 signal towers using five state-of-the-art ML algorithms.
+- Designed the activation policies for recommending day-ahead power-saving schemes.
+- Clustered sectors of signal towers for improving scalability and summarized implications of reinforcement learning (RL) in future works.
+- The research outcome has been published as a co-authored official report on the Turing website page.